-Expenditures generally are recorded when a liability is incurred, as under accrual accounting, except expenditures related to claims and judgments, which are recorded on when payment is due.
-However, since debt service resources are provided during the current year for payment of long-term debt principal and interest due early in the following year, the expenditures and related liabilities have been recognized in the Debt Service Fund.
+Expenditures generally are recorded when a liability is incurred, as under accrual accounting, except expenditures related to claims and judgments, which are recorded when payment is due.

 The District reports the following major governmental funds:

 The General Fund accounts for resources accumulated and used for the payment of operating expenses for the District, which may include insurance, legal fees and administration costs.